Thoughts on Writing a Competitive K23 Award to the NHLBI

 - The mentor’s letter is critical.
 He/she must explicitly state what he/she will do for the candidate, ie: meet with him/her and how often, what will be discussed, activities the mentor will arrange to further the candidate’s career (for example, attend steering committee meetings of multi-center trials, etc).

-- The mentor must have a record of NIH funded research and it is really nice if he/she is currently funded.
-It is really nice if one of the study section members recognizes the mentor as a leader in the field.
+- The mentor must have a record of NIH funded research and it is really important if he/she is currently funded.
+It also is really good if one of the study section members recognizes the mentor as a leader in the field.

 - A mentoring committee is a nice touch provided that the members are committed to meeting on a regular basis (spell it out) and that there is a reason for each one of these people to be on the committee.
 If the grant has a split between the sponsoring mentor and the research mentor, then this is a must.